Frequently Asked Questions About the AEP® Designation

 ANSWER: Please allow between 4 and 6 weeks for processing and review of your application.
-The first review is administrative in nature where all documentation submitted with the application is reviewed and verified.
+The first review is administrative in nature where all documentation submitted with the application is reviewed and all third party information is verified.
 At the conclusion of the administrative review, you will receive a status email.
-The final step is review by a national committee composed of members of the AEP® Designation Committee who also currently serve as national board members.
+The final step is review by a national committee composed of members of the AEP® Designation Committee who also currently serve as national board members or are NAEPC past presidents.
 The results of the national review will be communicated to you via email followed by a mailing from the national office.

 QUESTION: What fees are required to apply for the designation?

-ANSWER: At the time of application, one must remit a one-time, non-refundable application fee of $350 along with the first year dues of $175 which can be paid in one check made payable to "NAEPC" or we accept VISA, MasterCard, and American Express.
+ANSWER: At the time of application, one must remit a one-time, non-refundable application fee of $350 along with the first year dues of $175 which can be paid in one check made payable to "NAEPC" or we accept American Express, Discover, VISA and MasterCard.
 If for any reason an application does not go forward, we will refund the dues payment.

 QUESTION: Do I need to hold an underlying credential?

 ANSWER: Yes, one must be actively engaged in estate planning as an accountant; attorney; insurance and financial planner; philanthropic advisor; or trust officer – holding one or more of the following designations or degrees in active status and good standing: CPA, JD, CFA, CFP®, ChFC®, CLU®, CPWA®, CAP®*,CSPG, CTFA, MSFS, and MST* (*Special requirements must be met – please consult with the national office for details).